ckarageorgkaneen/airtrack-v1/README.md

-# airtrack
+# airtrack-arduino

-This is the code for the Air-Track project.
+The arduino logic implemented for the Air-Track project.
 Find more informatoin under [neuro-airtrack.com/](http://www.neuro-airtrack.com/).